Camp Geronimo

 The Process

-Qualification for ESY services is determined by your child’s Individualized Education Program (IEP) team provided by your school district.
+Qualification for ESY services is determined by your child’s Individualized Education Program (IEP) team in your school district.
 If your child qualifies for ESY services and has IEP goals related to social development, Camp Geronimo may be an acceptable service provider.
-Arrangements for ESY services at The Barn are determined between school districts and families separate from our camp application process.
+Arrangements for ESY services at The Barn are determined between school districts and families which is separate from our camp application process.

-1. In order to reserve your child’s spot at Camp Geronimo, please register through our online application
+- In order to reserve your child’s spot at Camp Geronimo, please register through our online application.

-3. Submit your child’s IEP to our Program Manager.
+- Submit your child’s IEP to our Program Director.